CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-collection-fields.md

-# REST API: adding a field to a collection
+# REST API: POST collection fields

 Method to add a field to an existing collection.
 This is an HTTP POST call to the following URL: